Spousal Maintenance V Interim Property Settlement

 - The other party has the capacity to provide financial support to the other party.

-The party seeking the Order for Spousal Maintenance must be able to establish these two elements (need and capacity) to satisfy the Court that the Order is required to be made.
+The party seeking the order must be able to establish these two elements (need and capacity) to satisfy the court the order is needed.

 What Is An Interim Property Settlement?